Corporate Governance Policy

 5.3 Role, Duty and Responsibility of the Board

 5.3.1 Corporate Governance Policy

 The Company is committed to maintaining high standards of good corporate governance within the Company.
-The Company has adopted and is continuously developing a set of good corporate governance practices and policies which are modeled on the 2006 principles of good corporate governance for listed companies advocated by the SET.
-The Company has also adopted and continues to apply the Code of Corporate Conduct approved by the Board of Directors and communicated throughout the organization.
+The Company has adopted and is continuously developing a set of good corporate governance practices and policies which are modeled on the Corporate Governance Code for listed companies 2017 advocated by the SEC.
+The Company has established and continues to apply the Corporate Governance Policy and Code of Corporate Conduct approved by the Board of Directors and communicated throughout the organization.
 The Standard Operating Procedures have also been documented and applied by the Company.
 In addition, new internal rules and regulations with an aim to continuously improve the good corporate governance of the Company are approved and announced from time to time.

-In the past year, there was no director resigned due to the issue of corporate governance of the Company and no conduct causing a negative reputation of the Company due to the failure of the Board of Director’s supervisory performance.
+In the past year, no director resigned due to the issue of corporate governance of the Company and no conduct causing a negative reputation of the Company due to the failure of the Board of Director’s supervisory performance

 5.3.2 Code of Corporate Conduct

 The Board of Directors has approved the Code of Corporate Conduct to set the framework for its officers, executive directors, associates and agents to act in business matters solely for the benefit of the Company and not enter into any business or other transactions which cause or appear to cause a conflict of interest between him / her and a hotel within the group, the Company / subsidiary, owning company or any other related parties.
 The Code of Corporate Conduct was distributed and communicated to all relevant persons in order to understand and to strictly adhere to the Code accordingly.
 The Code was drafted based on the highest level of business ethics and law compliance.
 In order to promote the compliance with the Code of Corporate Conduct, all employees are required to sign for the acknowledgement and compliance with the Company’s Code of Corporate Conduct on an annual basis.